-This museum is one of Mtskheta tourist places that has preserved National and international archaeological works.
-A wide range of bronze, late medieval and ethnographic pieces are also on display at the museum.
-Most of the artworks available in this museum belong to the regional and local artists as well as some belonging to the past of the country of Georgia.
+This museum is one of the Mtskheta tourist places that has preserved National and international archaeological works.
+A wide range of bronze, late medieval, and ethnographic pieces are also on display at the museum.
+Most of the artworks available in this museum belong to regional and local artists as well as some belonging to the past of the country of Georgia.

-Bebristsikhe Castle is located in North of Mtskheta and on the right bank of the Aragui River.
-This castle is one of less famous Mtskheta tourist places.
-The Bebristsikhe Castle was built in antiquity and has a total area of 1500 square meters and an inner courtyard of about 600 square meters.
+Bebristsikhe Castle is located North of Mtskheta and on the right bank of the Aragui River.
+This castle is one of the less famous Mtskheta tourist places.
+The Bebristsikhe Castle was built in antiquity and had a total area of 1500 square meters and an inner courtyard of about 600 square meters.

-Jvari Monastery is on an opposing hill of Mtskheta and at the intersection of Aragvi and Mtkvari rivers.
+Jvari Monastery is on an opposing hill of Mtskheta and at the intersection of the Aragvi and Mtkvari rivers.
 Shortly after the conversion to Christianity, King Mirian III built a huge wooden crossing at this location.
-The church is listed on the UNESCO World Heritage List and one most famous Mtskheta tourist places.
+The church is listed on the UNESCO World Heritage List and is one most famous Mtskheta tourist places.

 Armazi or Armaztsikhe, in terms of its age and size, is one of the most important castles that you can visit in this country.
 At present, the remainder of the castle occupies 30 hectares of the area.
 The castle was used to control the roads.

 You can find this monastery 8 km away from Mtskheta and on the left bank Mtkvari River.
-It was built in the second half of the sixth century by one of Assyrian ancestor named Shio.
-The complex includes facilities for various periods including the Cave Church, St John the Baptist Church as well as a bell tower.
+It was built in the second half of the sixth century by one of the Assyrian ancestors named Shio.
+The complex includes facilities for various periods, including the Cave Church, St John the Baptist Church, as well as a bell tower.